 CSE is integral to UNESCO’s strategy on HIV and AIDS with a focus on HIV prevention, treatment, care and support for children and young people through in-school and out of school based responses.
 In collaboration with UNAIDS, UNFPA, UNICEF and WHO, in 2009 UNESCO published the first global guidance on sexuality education – International Technical Guidance on Sexuality Education: An evidence-informed approach for schools, teachers and health educators .
 Click here for English, French, Spanish, Arabic, Chinese, Russian, Portuguese and Thai.

 UNESCO’s global programme on sexuality education is supported by technical and programming resources, including

-2. A series of case studies on the implementation of national sexuality education programmes – Levers of Success (published July 2010 and now available in English, French and Portuguese
+- Case studies on the implementation of sexuality education programmes – Levers of Success Click here for French and Portuguese